bcgov/bcgov-wordpress-block-theme/checklist.md

+Created at 2023-04-26 11:54 am

 * [yes] Updated version in composer.json
 * [yes] Updated version in style.css or plugin file
-* [yes] Updated CHANGELOG.md to include jira ticket
+* [no] Updated CHANGELOG.md to include jira ticket
 * [no] Updated README.md for new functionality
 * [yes] Built assets for production (npm run build:production)
 * [N/A] Updated the documentation (N/A, Updated, or a ticket ID)